 Take your Mokume Gane ring off when exposed to harsh chemicals or doing rough work, as this will keep the ring away from damage.
 This tip relates not just to Mokume Gane rings but pretty much to any expensive ring that you want to look after.

-One important point to note is that if your ring contains silver is exposed to bleach or chlorine, it can darken and change color, which will often result in the pattern being hidden.
+If your ring contains silver and is exposed to bleach or chlorine, it can darken and change color, which will often result in the pattern being hidden.
 To remedy this, polish the ring with a silver polishing cloth and it should return to its usual luster.

 Can Mokume Gane Rings Be Resized?